 In previous research, IDC provided forecasts regarding the types of IT investments we can expect from providers and payers in the healthcare industry across the globe over a longer period, as mentioned on our digital transformation in healthcare page.

-Here as well, there is quite some transformation going on, with a clear role for the Internet of Things (IoT).
+Here as well, there is quite some transformation going on, with a clear role for the IoT.

 On the healthcare providers side, the research showed that hospitals are, among others, looking to deploy robots for the delivery of medications, food and other supplies, and predicted that over 40 percent of healthcare organizations will use IoT-enabled biosensors by 2019.
 Another sign that the deployment of IoT in healthcare is expanding fast.

 Among the initiatives at the healthcare payers side are the implementation of Robotic Process Automation (RPA) tools and process reengineering, which should lead to a global saving of $1 Billion by end 2018.
 Previously we also mentioned how healthcare payers are poised to increasingly leverage healthcare data and data from wearables and other IoT devices to transform their models.